Rudiak-Kirill/blackburn_tools/SECURITY.md

 Responsible disclosure
 - If you discover a security vulnerability, please report it privately to the maintainers.
-- Send details (steps to reproduce, affected versions, PoC) to: security@your-domain.example (replace with a real address).
+- Send details (steps to reproduce, affected versions, PoC) to: `rudyak.kirill@gmail.com`.

 Response expectations
 - Acknowledgement within 48 hours.